vishakha-ramani/inferno-autoscaler/README.md

 ## How It Works

+1. Platform admin deploys model server and waits for it to warm up and start serving requests
-1. Platform admin creates a `VariantAutoscaling` CR for each model
+2. Platform admin creates a `VariantAutoscaling` CR for the running deployment
-2. WVA continuously monitors request rates and server performance
+3. WVA continuously monitors request rates and server performance via Prometheus metrics
-3. Model Analyzer estimates latency and throughput using queueing models
+4. Model Analyzer estimates latency and throughput using queueing models
-4. Optimizer solves for minimal cost allocation meeting all SLOs
+5. Optimizer solves for minimal cost allocation meeting all SLOs
-5. Actuator emits metrics for HPA/KEDA or directly scales replicas
+6. Actuator emits optimization metrics to Prometheus and updates VariantAutoscaling status
+7. External autoscaler (HPA/KEDA) reads the metrics and scales the deployment accordingly

+**Important Notes**:
+- Create the VariantAutoscaling CR **only after** your deployment is warmed up to avoid immediate scale-down
+- Configure HPA stabilization window (recommend 120s+) for gradual scaling behavior
+- WVA updates the VA status with current and desired allocations every reconciliation cycle

 ## Example